Kents Cavern: Cave bears and Breccia mammal remains

+Other mammal remains in the Breccia include those of the large extinct lion Panthera fossilis, the archaic extinct water vole species Arvicola cantiana, the living tundra vole (Microtus oeconomus), as well as "Pitymys" gregaloides, an archaic member of the lineage leading to the living narrow-headed vole (Stenocranius gregalis).
+It has been suggested that at least the vole fossils date to MIS 13, around 500,000 years ago.

+Cave hyena den, Homotherium teeth and Cave Earth fossils

+During the Last Glacial Period (sometime between 90-25,000 years ago) during the deposition of the "Cave Earth", the cave served as a den site for cave hyenas.
+Remains of animals found in these layers include wild horse, juvenile woolly mammoth, woolly rhinoceros, steppe bison, reindeer and red deer, with these layers also containing the remains of wolves.

 The cave was where the holotype canine teeth of the sabertooth cat Homotherium latidens were collected by John MacEnery in 1826, and formally described by Richard Owen in 1846.
 Later in the 19th century incisor teeth were also found in the cave.
 Kent's Cavern is one of only a handful of sites in Britain where Homotherium remains have been found.
 Isotopic analysis of the canine teeth of H. latidens found in Kent's Cavern indicates that they are isotopically distinct from other animal remains found in the cave.
 This, along with the absence of any other Homotherium remains in the cave, has led authors to suggest that the teeth were deliberately transported into the cave by humans during the Palaeolithic from further afield (possibly from mainland Europe), perhaps as a kind of trade good.
 The teeth are suggested to have experienced considerable weathering prior to being taken into Kent's Cavern, and it is unclear whether these teeth were taken from the remains of then-relatively recently dead Homotherium or subfossil remains of long-dead Homotherium individuals.